-Today, Knitting Behind Bars is still going strong, and thank goodness for that!
+Today, Knitting Behind Bars is still going strong.
 Check out their blog here.

 6. Knitting Encourages Community

-Have you experienced any of these benefits while knitting?
-I sure have!
+Have you experienced any of these health benefits of knitting?
 Let me know what you get out of knitting.
 I’d love to hear it!